RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 * You've updated a dependent library on your system to a version with a different library filename (generally, to a new major version) since the time you had compiled Python

     * The easiest way is to rebuild all affected Python installations against the new version of the library with `pyenv install <version> -force`
+    * If this happens for a specific 3rd-party Python package, you need to rebuild just that package.
+    * [There's a 3rd-party plugin](https://github.com/pyenv/pyenv/wiki/Plugins) that attempts to detect and do this automatically.

 ## "python-build: definition not found" or another new feature missing even though you have a new enough Pyenv